What type of content do you primarily create?

 Resemble AI

-I signed up for Resemble AI to test both the Rapid voice clone and the Professional clone, but the Rapid voice clone wasn't available, so I created the Professional voice clone instead.
+I signed up for Resemble AI to test both their Rapid voice clone and Professional voice cloning options, but discovered the Rapid voice clone wasn't available, so I proceeded with creating the Professional voice clone instead.

-Like Descript, Resemble AI makes you record a specific sentence confirming you have permission to clone the voice you're uploading.
-While I appreciate that this is for security purposes, it was a real pain in the butt.
+Like Descript, Resemble AI requires recording a specific consent statement confirming you have permission to clone the voice you're uploading.
+While this security measure is important for ethical voice cloning, it did create an additional hurdle in the setup process.

 Resemble AI also requires a single file upload which must be in WAV/AIFF/FLAC format.
 It takes about an hour to generate the voice, the longest of all the tools.